GEOLOGY 3515 - Energy Resources III

 Learning & Teaching ModesThe course consists of:

-- 1 x 5-hour COMPULSORY practical session per week from weeks 2 to 12 (excluding the public holidays).
-There is no practical session in week 1.
+- 1 x 5-hour COMPULSORY practical session per week from weeks 1 to 13 (excluding the public holidays).

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with the course requirements.